isolver/OpenHandWrite/docs/MarkWrite User Guide.md

 ------

 File \> export (and toolbar buttons) allows creation of both by-sample (large) and by-segment output files.
-The by-segment file can they be processed in, for example, Excel to give segment duration and the duration of pen-lift ("pause") time prior to segment onset.
+The by-segment file can then be processed in, for example, Excel to give segment duration and the duration of pen-lift ("pause") time prior to segment onset.